The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Acknowledgements

+DP acknowledges support from an STFC Research Training Grant (grant number ST/R505146/1).
+RES acknowledges support from the STFC (grant number ST/P000525/1, ST/T000473/1).
+AE acknowledges support from the European Research Council (grant number ERC-StG-716532-PUNCA).
 This research used matplotlib \cite{Hunter2007} for all of the plots, and all code was run on the DiRAC@Durham facility, managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.